I own two ferrets with a surprisingly smell-free cage. I enjoy sharing tips with other owners.

 You may need to bathe your new ferret shortly after bringing it home because it might smell excessively.
-Overall, however, the less baths the better.
-Every time you bathe your ferret you are stripping the skin of its oils and the oils will come back stronger because of this to replenish themselves.
+But overall, the fewer the baths, the better.
+Every time you bathe your ferret, you are stripping the skin of its oils, and the oils will come back stronger because of this to replenish themselves.

 Ferrets are oily animals.
 It's part of what makes the ferret smell like a ferret.
 As you can imagine, all those blankets you have in the cage will smell a lot like ferret as well if you don't wash them!